 • Bank transfer, outside the United States - paid in USD

-• Wire transfer, non-US – paid in non-USD
+• Bank transfer, non-US - paid in non-USD

-The payout threshold is $25 for all payment methods except Wire Transfer, which has a $100 threshold.
-Payments other than USD incur foreign exchange fees.
+The minimum payment amount is $25 for all payment methods except bank transfers, which have a minimum of $100.
+Payments in currencies other than USD incur currency exchange fees.

-• AdThrive Payment Guarantee : Even if an advertiser fails to pay them, they will still guarantee payment to you as a publisher.
+• AdThrive Payment Guarantee Even if an advertiser fails to pay them, they will still guarantee payment to you as the publisher.

-• more ad revenue High: AdThrive claims to provide some of the highest ad revenue among ad networks.
-They say they report “73% average increase in revenue for sites that joined AdThrive since March 15, 2020, with the same or fewer ads.”
+• more ad revenue High: AdThrive claims to provide some of the highest advertising revenues among ad networks.
+They say they report "a 73% average increase in revenue for sites that joined AdThrive since March 15, 2020, with the same or fewer ads."

 • SEO support : AdThrive offers SEO support through an SEO course and ads optimized for SEO best practices.

-• Google Publishing Partner Certified : According to their site, “We are the largest GCPP in the world, with our practices approved by Google, and we work closely with them on cutting-edge features and information. »
+• Google Publishing Partner Certified According to their website, "We are the world's largest GCPP, with our practices approved by Google, and we work closely with them on cutting-edge features and insights."

 Disadvantages of AdThrive